clearlinux/how-to-clear/06-rpms.md

 to do this more efficiently.

 ```
-~/clearlinux/packages/dmidecode2 $ cp results/*x86_64*rpm ~/mix/local-rpms/
+~/clearlinux/packages/dmidecode $ cp results/*x86_64*rpm ~/mix/local-rpms/
 ```

-Next, we can include `dmidecode2` in several ways to our update content.
+Next, we can include `dmidecode` in several ways to our update content.
 We can create a new local bundle, we can modify an existing upstream bundle, or we can include an upstream bundle that already has `dmidecode` present.
 For simplicity, we'll make a new local bundle: